Scottish Government Policy for proposed SACs and proposed SPAs

-The Scottish Government has a policy of protecting such sites as if they were designated.
-This policy is set out in paragraphs 207 to 210 of Scottish Planning Policy.
+The Scottish Government has a policy of protecting such sites as if they were designated (see policy 4 of the 4th National Planning Framework (NPF4).
 The UK Government has a similar policy1 which applies in relation to reserved matters2 in Scotland.

 The legal protection afforded to designated European sites3 is set out in the Conservation (Natural Habitats, &c.)
 Regulations 1994 as amended (‘the Habitats Regulations’), or for reserved matters, the Conservation of Habitats and Species Regulations 2017 (the ‘2017 Regulations’).

 Accordingly, when a plan or project has the potential to affect a pSPA or pSAC competent authorities should apply the procedural requirements of Regulation 48 of the Habitats Regulations or, with respect to reserved activities, regulation 63 of the 2017 Regulations.

 - determine whether the proposal is directly connected with or necessary to site management for conservation; and, if not,

 - determine whether the proposal is likely to have a significant effect on the site either individually or in combination with other plans or projects; and, if so, then